 For most retirees, health care—especially prescription drugs—can be a significant expense.
-The average annual cost of therapy for widely used generic drug products was $365 in 2017 and $6,798 for widely used brand name drug products.1
+In 2020, the average annual cost of therapy for a single specialty prescription drug was $84,442 per year, nearly 3 times the median income for Medicare beneficiaries ($29,650) and 13 times higher than the average annual price of therapy for brand name prescription drugs ($6,604).1

 Whether or not you need coverage when you first sign up for Medicare, it's critical to plan ahead.
 Most people will need coverage at some point in retirement.
 If you're uncovered and need prescription drugs, the costs can be crippling.
 And if you wait to sign up for drug coverage until you need it, you will likely need to pay a much higher insurance premium.